 USA Gold Projects

-- Logan Resources Ltd. has entered into an option agreement with Pilot Gold (USA) Inc. to evaluate nine mineral gold exploration projects and earn a participating interest of up to 80% on four of the projects
+- Logan Resources Ltd. has entered into an option agreement with Liberty Gold Corp. to evaluate nine mineral gold exploration projects and earn a participating interest of up to 80% on four of the projects

 - The properties are all located in Nevada or Utah, USA, two mining friendly jurisdictions